London’s number one shopping destination

 There’s an exciting mix of established department stores, high-street fashion and international brands.
 So whatever you’re looking for, you can find it on Oxford Street.
 Feeling peckish after trawling the shops?
 Then stop off for a spot of al fresco dining at St Christopher’s Palace or enjoy afternoon tea in one of Oxford Street’s luxury hotels.

-The London Bus Tour passes right down the length of this legendary parade, so hop off when something catches your eye.
+Our London Bus Tour passes right down the length of this legendary parade, so hop off when something catches your eye.

 The famous buildings of Oxford Street